 On the other side of the coin my time with him in the days has been wonderful.
 He is funny and snuggly and adventurous and so, so happy.
 I’ve taken it much easier this time round, spending lots of time at home, going for walks, being lucky not to feel the first time pressure to attend too many classes as I did with previous leaves.
 I’ve loved watching him change daily, I’ve stared at his tiny fingers for hours, I’ve been lucky to have plenty of coffee dates with lots of lovely friends.
 And, perhaps knowing that this is DEFINITELY our last baby, I haven’t wanted it to end.
 It has also been amazing to share the experience with Gazzy (who only took the standard two weeks of paternity leave with the other three).
 It has definitely given him a new insight into early months with a newborn, a really close bond with his little man and the fact he would take a bottle meant that I could express which gave him a bit more freedom too.

 Gazzy did also take over running Guilty Mothers Club for a few months (you might remember) so that I could completely switch off and this was a godsend.
 It meant some great insight from a fresh pair of eyes and I could at least switch off temporarily.
-We had an intake of our Game Changers development programme in April that just would not have happened should it not have been for him.
+We had an intake of our Game Changers development programme last April that just would not have happened should it not have been for him.
 But we knew this wasn’t forever and he has since moved to a new job, working for a brilliantly flexible company (he worked 3 days a week up until this month), with a far nicer commute (previously 2.5 hours a day).
 This meant his headspace for doing my business too just wasn’t there.

 So I started doing odd bits of work using up my KIT days (you are allowed to use 10 with maternity allowance, this is my first time taking leave whilst self-employed and I have really felt the challenges of a system not remotely set up to support small business owners and freelancers).
 The small pockets of income kept us going and the months rolled on.
 I went from being worried about stopping work to blasé about starting again, I suppose I lost my mojo a bit, tiredness meant my decision making was pretty awful and I also did a lot of reflecting on what and where I wanted to go next (more on this on a future blog post).
 Also the summer holidays were looming, that period where many working parents battle with 6 weeks of days to fill, trips to book, guilt to manage.
 It felt like the best move would be for me to extend my maternity leave and cover this period – which I did.